 Patients who have gum disease and require a crown can still undergo treatment.
 Before placing the crown, however, your doctor may recommend a deep dental cleaning or other periodontal treatment.
 This will eliminate the infection in the gums so there will be a strong foundation for your new restoration.

 Can You See the Metal Underneath the PFM Crown?

-No. However, you may have seen other individuals whose PFM crowns display a black line at the gum line.
-We practice artistic dentistry in every treatment we offer, which means we use special techniques and work with master ceramicists to ensure your smile looks natural and beautiful once we are finished with your procedure.
+No. However, you may have seen other individuals whose crowns display a black line at the gum line.
+We practice artistic dentistry in every treatment we offer.
+This means we use special techniques to ensure your smile looks natural and beautiful once we are finished.

 Do You Offer Second Dental Crown Opinions?

-If you visited another dentist in the Chicago area but are not sure you are ready to get the type of dental crown they suggested, please contact our practice.
+If you are unsure of dental advice given to you, we suggest that you get another opinion.
 We will perform an examination and give you our feedback based on your individual health history and future goals.

-Crowns with gold copings cost more than all-porcelain versions.
+Crowns with gold copings cost more than all porcelain versions.
 At the same time, they can last much longer because they are stronger.
 At least one case study indicated that a PFM crown had lasted no less than 70 years.
-All-porcelain crowns simply do not have this type of lasting power.
+Ceramic crowns simply do not normally have this type of lasting power.

 To help you cover the cost of your treatment, our office offers financing arrangements.
-PFM crowns may be partially covered by some insurance carriers.
+Crowns may be partially covered by some insurance carriers.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States